 By the 10th song of the night, I had a huge smile on my face.
 You see, Local H were playing my fave song from LIFERS, Hold That Thought.
 Even though I heard it during their album release live stream, I loved it even more in person!
 THERE IS SO MUCH ENERGY IN THAT SONG!

 The other bonus of the night, were the various movie segments playing on the huge screen behind the band.
 Some of them I was aware of and others I was not, although hubby tended to know some of the wacky ones!
 At some point, I got up and walked to the other side of the parking lot, just past concessions.
 From what I saw, the video screen on that side only showed the band.
 At the time, I hoped they would switch it up and show the band on my screen, but now that it’s over, I am glad it played out the way it did.
 Oh and if you follow Scott Lucas on social media, you will know by his posts he is a huge movie buff, which makes this type of performance even cooler.

 The 5-song acoustic set (two songs with Scott solo, the other three with Ryan on acoustic) in the middle of the electric show was gladly welcomed.
 It’s always cool when a normally aggressive band gives you stripped-down versions of their songs or in this case covers as well.

 That was it.
 Show was over.
 WOW.
-Scott thanked the crowd and left us with one singing snippet, “Let’s all go to the lobby to get ourselves a snack.”
+Scott thanked the crowd and sang one line from the jingle, “Let’s all go to the lobby to get ourselves a snack.”

 WHAT A NIGHT.
 Somehow, everything aligned and my 40th show couldn’t have turned out better.